Debbie Mayfield: Florida Senate

-In 2016, Mayfield ran for the Florida Senate seat vacated by Thad Altman, who was term limited.
-She defeated fellow state representative Ritch Workman in the Republican primary, 42 to 35%, and Democrat Amy Tidd in the general election, 62 to 38%.
+In 2016, Mayfield ran for the Florida Senate seat vacated by Thad Altman, who was term-limited.
+She defeated fellow State Representative Ritch Workman in the Republican primary, 42 to 35%, and Democrat Amy Tidd in the general election, 62 to 38%.

-In 2020, President of the Senate Wilton Simpson appointed Mayfield as Majority Leader.
+In 2020, Senate president Wilton Simpson appointed Mayfield as Majority Leader.

+Due to term limits, Mayfield was barred from re-election to the Florida Senate in 2024, opting instead to run for the Florida House of Representatives.

+On April 2, 2025, Mayfield won the Republican primary for the Florida Senate's 19th district.
+On June 10, 2025, Mayfield was re-elected to the Florida Senate.

+Personal life

+Mayfield is a Roman Catholic.
+She is the widow of Stan Mayfield and lives in Melbourne, Florida.